Crisis Management: How 3 Brands Recovered Right Away

 Everything else being equal, if the bar were named thinkHealthy, (presumably) there wouldn’t have been an almost-crisis.
 So what ended up happening?

 Why did it blow over so quickly?
 Because 2017 was a hard yet empowering year for women.
 We started the year at the biggest international march in history and finished with large clap backs with the #metoo movement.
 And while they didn’t call off the campaign, neither brand promoted it on social media.
-There was no press release and the partnership was a trip to the premiere presumably, that continued, but there was no mea culpa or press release of the winner(s).
-Without increased promotion of the event, it faded from social media, as the public moved on to other pressing issues.
+There was no press release and the partnership was a trip to the premiere presumably, that continued, but there was no mea culpa or press release announcement of the winner(s).
+Without increased promotion of the partnership, it faded from social media, as the public moved on to other pressing issues.

 According to Meltwater’s Insight Reports, negative sentiment around the Wonder Woman and thinkThin® partnership’ spiked and disappeared within a week.